🔥 Hong Kong Fire 2025

 Photo: Tyrone Siu/Reuters.

-A catastrophic fire at Wang Fuk Court in Tai Po, Hong Kong, engulfed seven of eight residential towers on November 26, 2025.
+A catastrophic fire at Wang Fuk Court in Tai Po, Hong Kong, engulfed seven of eight residential towers on November 26, 2025—the city's deadliest fire since 1948.
 Authorities cite gross negligence in renovation works as a key driver of the blaze and its rapid spread.

 Quick links: Overview, Key Facts, Timeline, Investigation, Activism, People